-The Mossbourne Federation operates with regard to 'Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers.
+The Mossbourne Federation operates with regard to 'Information Sharing: Advice for practitioners providing safeguarding services'.
 All DSLs must read and understand this guidance.
-In addition, the Mossbourne Federation has full regard for the General Data Protection Regulation 2018', and the 'Data Protection Act 2018'.
-Where there is a concern that the child may be suffering or is at risk of suffering significant harm, the child's safety and welfare must be the overriding consideration and indeed paragraph 77 of the Data Protection Act 2018 "Special Category Personal Data" allows information sharing without consent in certain circumstances.
+In addition, the Mossbourne Federation has full regard for the 'General Data Protection Regulation 2018', and the 'Data Protection Act 2018'.
+Where there is a concern that the child may be suffering or is at risk of suffering significant harm, the child's safety and welfare must be the overriding consideration and indeed KCSIE 2020 paragraph 85 says 'The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.', this includes allowing practitioners to share information without consent in certain circumstances.